Utah Valley Wolverines women's basketball

 The Utah Valley Wolverines women's basketball team is the basketball team that represents Utah Valley University in Orem, Utah, United States.
-The school's team currently competes in the Western Athletic Conference.
+The school's team currently competes in the Big West Conference.

 History

 Utah Valley began play in 1979 as a member of NJCAA.
 They joined Division I in 2003.
-As of the end of the 2015–16 season, they have an all-time record in Division I of 109–135.
-They have never reached the NCAA Tournament, due to the Great West Conference (their previous conference before joining the WAC in 2013) not getting an automatic bid to a postseason tournament.
+They never reached the NCAA Tournament prior to 2013, due to the Great West Conference (their previous conference before joining the WAC in 2013) not getting an automatic bid to a postseason tournament.
 They won the 2010 Great West Conference women's basketball tournament, finishing runner-up in 2012 and 2013.
-In 2021, the Wolverines made their first appearance in the NCAA tournament after WAC champion, Cal Baptist couldn't participate due to being in the middle of a transition from Division II.
+In 2021, the Wolverines made their first appearance in the NCAA tournament after WAC champion, California Baptist could not participate due to being in the middle of a transition from Division II.